EPFL-LAPD/Dr.TVAM_benchmarks/README.md

   * Angles: **400**
   * 40 iterations with gradient-based L-BFGS optimizer

+* The Julia based (attenuated) Radon transform is using the same parameters and optimizer.
 ### Computation Performance

 | Configuration | Rays per Pixel |  Time (RTX3060) |  Time (L40S) |